 Full refunds will only be granted to enrollments cancelled 7 days or more prior to the start of the session.
 Cancellations made during the 7 days before the session starts will generate a refund minus a $50 administrative fee.
 Cancellations made once the session started will not generate a refund.
 Payments are non-transferrable between sessions, and between students.

 Make-up classes may be available at the discretion of your teacher, and according to space and availability.
 They cannot be guaranteed, and so we encourage everyone to organize their schedules mindfully.

 1) Please plan to arrive a few minutes early to give yourself time to settle in.

 2) Most students bring a notebook, as almost all classes include a discussion of the Dharma and "assignments" to help students continue their practices during the week.

 3) Please either silence your cell phone or leave it in the car.

 4) The studio door is locked at the start of class, so if you are running late, make sure you call/text your teacher and give her a heads up, otherwise you will be locked out.
 Your teacher will hang a "class in session" sign on the door when she has locked it, and from that point on, the class is not to be disturbed.

 5) Please do not wear any perfume, perfumed body lotions or other strong scents into the studio, particularly synthetic scents.
-Pure essential oils may be allowed in moderation (and are sometimes gently diffused at the studio), but we do strongly encourage everyone to be sensitive to the potential for allergies in your classmates and teachers.
+Pure essential oils may be allowed in moderation, but we do strongly encourage everyone to be sensitive to the potential for allergies in your classmates and teachers.